-These data can help provide a better understanding of the circumstances in which crashes and iniuries occur.
-NOTE: EDR data are recorded by your vehicle only if a non-trivial crash situation occurs: no data are recorded by the EDR under normal driving conditions and no personal data (e.g., name, gender, age, and crash location) are recorded.
-However, other parties. such as law enforcement, could combine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.
+These data can help provide a is better understanding of the circumstances in which crashes and injuries occur.
+NOTE: EDR data are recorded by your vehicle only if a non-trivial crash situation occurs; no that are recorded by the EDR under normal driving conditions and no personal data (e.g., name, gender, age, and crash location) are recorded.
+However, other parties, such as law enforcement, could sombine the EDR data with the type of personally identifying data routinely acquired during a crash investigation.